-Social, environmental and economic sustainability is at the heart of our work.
+Social, environmental and economic sustainability is at the heart of our work

-We create long-term value for investors by identifying and managing environmental, social and governance risks and opportunities.
+We create long-term value for investors by identifying and managing ESG risks and opportunities.

 Our partnership-based approach

-Local purchase of goods and services will be maximised, including upskilling and empowering local professionals.
+- Local purchase of goods and services will be maximised, including upskilling and empowering local professionals.

-A portion of the Project revenues will be invested in local social and economic projects, in alignment with the client’s social sustainability strategy.
+- A portion of the project revenues will be invested in local social and economic projects, in alignment with the client’s social sustainability strategy.
 This could include improving access to electricity for social infrastructure built by the client.